 Once your PIN is confirmed, you have complete access to the software and files of the host computer until you end the session.

-Finally, the Chrome Remote Desktop app allows you to access your desktop when you are on the go.
-This is limited to the devices that you have registered in My Computers, so keep in mind that this function is geared toward accessing your own software and files rather than providing remote assistance sessions.
+Finally, the Chrome Remote Desktop app allows you to access your desktop from your iOS or Android phone when you are on the go.
+This is limited to the devices that you have registered in My Computers.
+Keep in mind that this function is intended to help you access your own software and files rather than providing remote troubleshooting and assistance.

 When you open the app, you'll see your devices listed, and like the desktop app, you tap on the device you want to access and then enter the PIN.
 The app defaults to a touch interface with pinch to zoom and tapping in place of the cursor, but you can enable cursor mode at the top of the screen for finer control as well as the keyboard for text entry.